ENCCS/vasp-best-practices/content/tools.md

  ````{tabs}
   ```{group-tab} Tetralith
-  It is availble as a module
+  It is available as a module

       module load cif2cell/2.1.0-hpc1
   ```
   ```{group-tab} LEONARDO
-  It can be installed, follow instructions on its github page
+  A module is prepared for the workshop

+      module use /leonardo_scratch/fast/EUHPC_TD02_030/vasp_ws2024/modules
+      module load cif2cell/2.1.0-hpc1
   ```
  ````
 Its options can be found by

     cif2cell --help

+A quick example, read a name.cif structure file and output to POSCAR

+    cif2cell name.cif -p vasp

 ### VESTA